flatcar/Flatcar/draft.md

 until the cap is satisfied, with the freed seat(s) going to the next-highest-ranked candidate(s) from other companies (following Kubernetes' approach).

-If the project adopts separate seat categories, the rules for how same-company limits apply across those categories are X.
+Where seat categories exist, the same-company limit applies to a company's total across all categories: a company's combined seats may not exceed the cap set in the Company representation section, regardless of how those seats are split between categories.

 ## Election operations